pe-day-london-2025-05-22/workshop-sept-29/README.md

 ### Part 4

 [Part 4](./part_4/README.md) introduces cloning and promoting between environments as well as deleting environments when no longer needed.

+### Cleanup

+The `cleanup.sh` script can be used to undo parts 1, 2, 3, 4 and return your Humanitec org to a clean state.